spacelift-io/user-documentation/docs/integrations/source-control/github.md

 ![](<../../assets/screenshots/Add_Azure_integration_variables_by_adamconnelly_·_Pull_Request__561_·_spacelift-io_infra (1).png>)

-The Check view provides high-level information about the changes introduced by the push, including the list of changing resources, including cost data if [Infracost](../../vendors/terraform/infracost.md) is set up.
+The check view provides high-level information about the changes introduced by the push, including the list of changing resources and cost data if [Infracost](../../vendors/terraform/infracost.md) is set up.

 From this view you can also perform two types of Spacelift actions:

-- **Preview** - execute a [proposed run](../../concepts/run/proposed.md) against the tested commit;
+- **Preview**: Execute a [proposed run](../../concepts/run/proposed.md) against the tested commit.
-- **Deploy** - execute a tracked run against the tested commit;
+- **Deploy**: Execute a tracked run against the tested commit.

 #### PR (Pre-merge) Deployments